Wachusett Meadow Nature Day Camp | Registration Information

 A full refund, minus the nonrefundable deposit, is provided to camp families who cancel in writing on or before May 15.
 After May 15 no refund is available.
 Deposits are not transferable, and refunds are not given for participant dismissal, failure to attend, absence or sick days.
 If we must cancel a session, you will receive a full refund.

-Financial assistance is available based on demonstrated economic need and available funds.
-Download an application >
+Financial assistance is available based on demonstrated economic need and available funds, and is generally limited to one session per child; however, all applications are considered.
+Download the application >

 Mass Audubon members at the Family level or above receive a discounted rate.
 To qualify, your membership must be current through your camper’s last session and you must be the parent, grandparent, or legal guardian of the camper being enrolled.
 Membership can be purchased or renewed at the time of registration.
 Learn more about membership >